tobemaster56/the-brain-guide/docs/en/user-guide.md

 A way to categorize thoughts and give them distinct colors.
 For example, you can have a “Person” thought type so that all thoughts that are people display as green.

-**Timeline** The Timeline is the visual tool for using TheBrain’s

-built-in calendar.
-Use it to create, edit, and view events

-which can be associated with specific thoughts.
+**Timeline** The Timeline is the visual tool for using TheBrain’s built-in calendar.
+Use it to create, edit, and view events which can be associated with specific thoughts.

 **Unlinked** Thoughts whose notes contain the name of the active

 **Mentions** thought⎯even if not explicitly linked.
-Unlinked mentions

-appear in the content area in a footer under the notes.
+Unlinked mentions appear in the content area in a footer under the notes.

-**Styles** Notes may be formatted using any of TheBrain’s built-in

-Styles, which are combinations of font, color, and size.
+**Styles** Notes may be formatted using any of TheBrain’s built-in Styles, which are combinations of font, color, and size.

 By default, notes appear in a style called “Modern.”

-**Unlink** Unlink thoughts that you no longer want to be related to

-any other thought in your brain, or when you want to

-remove a superfluous link.
-You cannot unlink a

-thought’s only Link to the active thought.
+**Unlink** Unlink thoughts that you no longer want to be related to any other thought in your brain, or when you want to remove a superfluous link.
+You cannot unlink a thought’s only Link to the active thought.

 **URL** Universal Resource Locator; the address of a web site.

-**Wander** The option to step randomly through TheBrain, to let

-you see thought associations.
+**Wander** The option to step randomly through TheBrain, to let you see thought associations.

-**Zones** Areas in the plex devoted to specific relations of the

-active thought.
-There are four zones: the parent zone

-above the active thought, the child zone below it, the

-jump zone to its left, and the sibling zone to its right.
+**Zones** Areas in the plex devoted to specific relations of the active thought.
+There are four zones: the parent zone above the active thought, the child zone below it, the jump zone to its left, and the sibling zone to its right.

-TheBrain 14 User Guide 261